borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;18th - farmland (agricultural age)<br>
 &nbsp;19th - factories, machines, bonds (industrial age)<br>
 &nbsp;20th - urban real estate, stocks (information age)<br>
-&nbsp;21th - virtual asset (digital & distributed age)
+&nbsp;21th - virtual asset (digital & distributed age)<br>
+&nbsp; this is also called [The Exponential Age]() because Technology is evolving the world at a rate faster than ever before in HISTORY.
+Simply put, the world is moving at light speed.

 **More Definitions:**<br>
 * 1 Hard Asset (Trust-Minimized)